It's Got to Be Now

 It's Got To Be Now is the fourth studio album by the Boston indie rock band Aloud.
 The album was co-produced by Charles Newman, Benny Grotto, and Aloud.

 In a blog post, the band foreshadowed it would be "an album that sounds like a band playing music in a room together", a marked departure from the ornate Exile.
 It's Got To Be Now is Aloud's first album of new material with a permanent rhythm section since their 2008 album Fan The Fury.
 It is also the first Aloud album available on vinyl and their debut on Mother West.

-Speaking with Vents Magazine before the album's release, Jen de la Osa and Henry Beguiristain remarked mortality, the urgency of living in the moment, and "trying to capture joy in a bottle" would be overarching themes on It's Got To Be Now.

 On July 31, 2013, the band announced a Kickstarter campaign to fund the album.
 Throughout the campaign, live performances of songs "The Wicked Kind", the title track "It's Got To Be Now", "A Little Bit Low", and "Back Here With Me Again" were released.
 Acoustic versions of "Jeanne, It's Just a Ride!" and "Don't Let It Get You Down" were also posted.
 The project reached its funding goal on August 21, 2013.

 The album's first single, "A Little Bit Low", premiered online in Elmore Magazine on December 20, 2013, with the music video debuting on February 15, 2015.
 A second single, the title track "It's Got To Be Now", debuted at GroundSounds on February 26, 2014.
 A music video for the "Back Here With Me Again", the third single, was filmed at Aloud's Boston release show for the album, and was first posted July 22, 2014 on Vanyaland.
 It was the first video released in connection with It's Got To Be Now to feature the band.